 The Topes Validation Toolkit helps find spreadsheet cells that might have text typos and transform data among different formats, saving you time and effort.
 It also includes an SDK for validating and reformatting data outside of spreadsheets. http://topedepot.info/

-Human issues of programming and software engineering, specifically: end-user programming, end-user software engineering, information foraging theory as applied to programming, and how gender issues relate to software
+Human issues of programming & software engineering, specifically: end-user programming, end-user software engineering, information foraging theory as applied to programming, how gender issues relate to software

 Software engineering, particularly testing, model checking, code analysis, debugging, and error explanation